FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 | [Cold reset](#cold-reset)                | 0xFF  |   |

-With the exception to the ping and connect messages the device must be first connected to be able to participate in NetSIO communication (using `Device connected` message) .
+With the exception to the ping the device must be first connected ([Device connected](#device-connected)) to be able to participate in NetSIO communication.

 ### Data byte